quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part56_10.9_In-Game_Me.md

 :p What is the Wrap addressing mode?
 ??x
 The Wrap addressing mode repeats the texture over and over in every direction.
-This means that any texture coordinates of the form (ju, kv) are equivalent to the coordinate (u, v), where \( j \) and \( k \) are arbitrary integers.
+This means that any texture coordinates of the form (ju, kv) are equivalent to the coordinate (u, v), where $j $ and$k$ are arbitrary integers.
 For example, if a texture is mapped with u = 0.5 and v = 0.5, and the Wrap mode is used, then the coordinates (1.5, 0.5) will map to (0.5, 0.5), which is the same as (0.5, 0.5). x??

 ---